xiaolai/claude-writers-aid-mcp/README.md

-# Claude Conversation Memory
+# Claude Writer's Aid MCP

-A Model Context Protocol (MCP) server that gives Claude Code long-term memory by indexing your conversation history with semantic search, decision tracking, and mistake prevention.
+A Model Context Protocol (MCP) server designed specifically for writers and authors working with markdown manuscripts.
+Provides intelligent analysis, quality checks, and writing assistance tools integrated into Claude Code.

 ## 💡 What It Does

+- **Manuscript Indexing** - Automatically index and track all markdown files in your writing project
-- **Remembers past conversations** - Search your chat history with natural language
+- **Semantic Search** - Find content across your manuscript using natural language queries
-- **Tracks decisions** - Never forget why you made technical choices
-- **Prevents mistakes** - Learn from past errors and avoid repeating them
-- **Links to git commits** - Connect conversations to code changes
-- **Analyzes file history** - See the complete evolution of files with context
-- **Migrates conversation history** - Keep your history when renaming or moving projects
-- **Context transfer** - Recall past work and apply it to current tasks ("remember X, now do Y based on that")
+- **Quality Analysis** - Check for terminology consistency, readability, duplicates, and structure issues
+- **Link Management** - Validate internal links, find broken references, and suggest cross-references
+- **Progress Tracking** - Monitor word counts, track changes, and generate progress reports
+- **Theme Extraction** - Discover and analyze recurring themes across your content
+- **TODO Management** - Extract and track all TODO, FIXME, and DRAFT markers
+- **Writing Statistics** - Comprehensive metrics and analytics for your writing project

 ## ⚠️ Important: Claude Code CLI Only